 Treatment at a psychosomatic or psychiatric hospital for children and teenagers may be a good idea for children who are extremely hyperactive and impulsive and have great difficulty coping in daily life, or can no longer cope at all.
 Hospital treatment may also be needed if the child has other severe mental disorders too.

 Raising a child with ADHD can be very difficult.
 Severe ADHD is a challenge for the entire family: Parents face a lot of conflicts because their child often has problems at school, with other children and their parents, or within the family.
 Brothers and sisters are often stressed or feel neglected because their parents have less time for them.
-The children who have ADHD also suffer as a result of their own behavior: They have a difficult time finding friends and often annoy other people.
+The children who have ADHD also suffer as a result of their own behavior: They have difficulties finding friends and often annoy others.

 Over time, many parents develop strategies to help them cope with ADHD.
 Clear rules and routines are often effective.
 Talking with other parents in a self-help group can help too.
-It is important to remember that the child’s behavior is not intentional and does not have anything to do with his or her character.
+It is important to remember that the child’s behavior is not intentional.

 In Germany and other countries, it may be possible for the child to go on a retreat with one of their parents (in German: Mutter-/Vater-Kind-Kur) if everyday life becomes too difficult.
 The aim of this kind of program is to help parents and their children take a step back from their everyday problems and then, together with therapists, find ways to cope better.

-Döpfner M, Breuer D, Wille N, Erhart M, Ravens-Sieberer U; BELLA study group.
-How often do children meet ICD-10/DSM-IV criteria of attention deficit-/hyperactivity disorder and hyperkinetic disorder?
-Parent-based prevalence rates in a national sample--results of the BELLA study.
+Döpfner M, Breuer D, Wille N, Erhart M, Ravens-Sieberer U. How often do children meet ICD-10/DSM-IV criteria of attention deficit-/hyperactivity disorder and hyperkinetic disorder?
+Parent-based prevalence rates in a national sample - results of the BELLA study.
 Eur Child Adolesc Psychiatry 2008; 17 Suppl 1: 59-70.